Linus Health

 sci-based product

-Since it took me a while to fully understand the core idea of the product when I started working on the designs back in 2023, I saw a great opportunity to bring more clarity and context to the user through several tasks I handled during the support phase.
-Among them, the custom mega menu became my favorite one!
+Since it took me a while to fully understand the product when I started in 2023, I saw opportunities to bring more clarity and context to users through several tasks during the support phase.
+Among them, the custom mega menu became my favorite!

-When the active phase of website development ended, I joined the team providing design support, in collaboration with my supervisor, mentor, and the project engineer, Mark.
-Together, we handled ongoing requests from the Linus Health team.
+When active development ended, I joined the team providing design support, collaborating with my supervisor, mentor, and project engineer, Mark.
+Together, we handled ongoing requests from Linus Health.

-For example, in March 2025, I designed a new navigation element for the website — a mega menu.
-I really liked this element because it solved several needs of both the business and its´users.
+In March 2025, I designed a new navigation element - a mega menu.
+I loved this element because it solved several needs for both the business and its users.

 Reinforced brand awarness: